Gina Kim (filmmaker): Retrospectives and exhibitions

+Her work has also been shown at MoMA, the Centre Pompidou, and the Smithsonian Institution.

 Academic career

 Between 2004–2007 and 2013–2014, Kim taught film production and theory classes at Harvard University, the first Asian woman to do so.

-She curated the series "Visions from the South: South Korean Films from 1960–2003" at the Harvard Film Archive.
+In 2005, during her tenure there, she curated the series "Visions from the South: South Korean Films from 1960–2005" at the Harvard Film Archive.
 As acknowledgment of special contribution to the teaching of undergraduates at Harvard College, she was awarded a Certificate of Teaching Excellence from Harvard University in October 2014.

-Kim became a professor at the UCLA School of Theater, Film and Television in 2017.

-In 2018 Kim was listed as one of the "Top Teachers in Film, TV" by Variety magazine.
+Kim became a professor at the UCLA School of Theater, Film and Television in 2017, and in 2018, she was listed as one of the "Top Teachers in Film, TV and more" by Variety magazine out of ten teachers from around the world.

+Archival legacy

+Kim’s films and media works are currently being preserved by the UCLA Film & Television Archive.
+Her immersive media works are archived jointly by UCLA and LACMA.